Course Code: nx6

 There's nothing more exciting than learning how to master a new feature in Excel.
 This lesson focuses on creating three types of Sparklines, as well as formatting options for each.
 By the end of the lesson, you will have the skills to create dashboard-style mini charts.

 In this lesson, you will find out how to use macros to turn repetitive and often time-consuming tasks into automated Excel functions.
-You will also learn how to record a macro that performs time-consuming task in seconds with the click of a button.
+You will also learn how to record a macro that performs a task in seconds with the click of a button.

 If you have used Excel for a while, you know there are hundreds of functions at your disposal.
 The last three lessons of this course will cover how and why you would use these functions.
 This lesson introduces creating various functions with the Text category.